 • get chest pain while participating

-On average 96% of all student athletes have a normal ECG and are considered at low risk for cardiac issues.
-In about 3.5% of all athletes results suggest something that requires further testing, most often an Echocardiogram (Echo) is recommended.
+On average 97% of all those screened have a normal ECG and are considered at low risk for cardiac issues.
+In less than 3%, results are inconclusive or suggest something that requires further testing.
+Most often an Echocardiogram (Echo) is recommended.
 The Echo is used to get a picture of the heart similar to an ultrasound to look at a baby during pregnancy.
 The Echo looks for valve and vein structure, muscle thickness, and proper operation of the heart.
-Most rarely, but most importantly, statistics show that 1 in 1000 of those we screen will be flagged as high risk with a severe abnormality on their ECG.
+Most rarely, but most importantly, our statistics show that 1 in 1000 of those we screen will be flagged as high risk with a severe abnormality on their ECG.

 Yes.
-The interpreted ECGs will be returned to the school within 5 business days with a diagnosis of low risk, follow-up or high risk.
-A copy of the ECG will be returned as well as information about a potential diagnosis in cases of follow up or high risk designation.
+The interpreted ECGs will be returned to the school within 3 business days with a designation of low risk, follow-up or high risk, as well as information about particular ECG findings, when applicable.

 An abnormal ECG will be flagged for follow up, which means additional testing is needed to see what is causing that abnormality – think of it as a yellow caution light.
 It will include documentation on what the potential problem might be.
-We will provide the names and phone numbers of some recommended Cardiologists to visit in your area.
-Even if your child is flagged for a follow-up, he or she can continue participating in the school’s sports program.
-You'll just need to have your child visit a Cardiologist within 3 months to determine why the ECG came back abnormal.
+Even if your child is flagged for a follow-up, he or she can continue participating in sports and other activities.
+You’ll just need to have your child visit a Cardiologist within 3 months for follow up.

 If your child is flagged as high risk, it is like a red traffic light.
-He or she should not participate in sports in any way (practice, games, scrimmages, etc) until he or she has seen a specialist and received clearance or treatment.
+He or she should not participate in sports or high-energy activities in any way (practice, games, scrimmages, etc.) until he or she has seen a specialist and received clearance or treatment.
 If you don’t have one already, we will offer the contact information of Cardiologists in your area.

-The annual physical exam asks family history question and requires a doctor to listen to the student's heart with a stethoscope.
+The annual physical exam asks family history questions, and requires a doctor to listen to the student’s heart with a stethoscope.
 Studies have shown that this is just 1% effective in catching heart issues.
-Adding ECG screening improves the effectiveness in catching heart issues up to 90%.
-WWPF’s Cardiologists have special training and 35+ years of experience with student athlete ECGs, which results in more accurate exams.
+An ECG can detect up to 95% of the conditions that cause SCA.

-A heart screening should be part of a physical at least once while in middle school and once in high school due to the physical changes and the increased stresses on a student athlete's heart, which occur during that time- frame.
-If your child is considered low-risk then those are the only two times recommended to get an ECG before adulthood.
+Cardiac screening should be part of a physical at least once while in middle school and once in high school.
+If your child is considered low risk then those are the only two times recommended to get an ECG before adulthood.